a1ultima/kaks_error_bars/README.md

 For this delicious dish, You WILL need the following ingredients:

-   \(i) a pair of DNA sequences in a format that KaKs calculator accepts (e.g. ./example_kaks_calc_output.txt)
+   1. a pair of DNA sequences in a format that KaKs calculator accepts (e.g. ./example_kaks_calc_output.txt)

-   \(ii) the KaKs calculator (read installation instructions: https://code.google.com/archive/p/kaks-calculator/), it's output data is what this R script needs for error bars
+   2. the KaKs calculator (read installation instructions: https://code.google.com/archive/p/kaks-calculator/), it's output data is what this R script needs for error bars

 You MIGHT also need:

-	(i) Windows (OR ubuntu)
+	1. Windows (OR ubuntu)

-	(ii) RStudio IDE (I have not used on any other IDE, maybe you don't need)
+	2. RStudio IDE (I have not used on any other IDE, maybe you don't need)

-	(iii) Latest version of R (Only tested on 2014+ versions)
+	3. Latest version of R (Only tested on 2014+ versions)

 You need to then follow this recipe: